projects, centres and duties

 circulation of the atmosphere (block 2 Nov-Jan).
 This is a

-graduate course analysing the averaged global circulation and
+averaged global circulation and structure/state of the

-angular momentum, dynamically caused variability and meridional
+momentum, dynamically caused variability and meridional

 transports of, e.g., heat.